enivek/notes/notes.md

-# Math Two-Stage Format
+# Math Three-Stage Format

-Your answer must be in a two-stage format, "Solution" and "Proof".
-Each stage has steps numbered from 1 to *n*.
+Your answer must be in a three-stage format, "Solution", "Proof", and "Final Answer".
+The solution and proof stage must have steps numbered from 1 to *n*.
 Each step must either have an operation or a mathematical rule used (referenced by page number or something like that).
 Also, you can only use one operation in each step.
 An operation is any one of the following: Addition, subtraction, multiplication, division, root, or power operation.